E-File Tax Identity Theft Fraud is Exploding: Here is How to Protect Yourself

 - Withhold the Right Amount: Plan your withholding tax allowances so you don’t expect a big refund, in the first place.
 Remember, a refund is not a good thing – it means that you’ve been giving the IRS an interest-free loan on your money!

-- Look for Suspicious Activity: Check your free credit reports and set up free credit monitoring to take early notice if you’ve become a victim of identity theft by getting a lead on suspicious activity.
+- Look for Suspicious Activity: Credit Karma has free credit report access and free credit monitoring, so you can take early notice if you’ve become a victim of identity theft by getting a lead on suspicious activity.

 - Get there First: File your tax return as soon as you have all the information to do so to get your rightful refund before a thief claims a fraudulent one.
 E-filing allows you to submit quicker, ironically, which gives you a bit of an advantage.